Regensburg University of Applied Sciences: Rankings

 In the CHE University Ranking 2023 published by the newspaper Die Zeit, the Faculty of Computer Science and Mathematics achieved second place among all German and Austrian universities of applied sciences.
-In previous CHE rankings, the majority of the faculties were also placed in the top groups, including Faculties of Architecture, Mechanical and Civil Engineering making it into the top 10 in Germany and the Faculty of Business Studies into the top 20.
+In other CHE rankings, the majority of the faculties were also placed in the top groups, including Faculties of Architecture, Mechanical and Civil Engineering making it into the top 10 in Germany and the Faculty of Business Studies into the top 20.

+In the 2026 StudyCheck Award for the most popular higher education institutions, OTH Regensburg leads all German universities and universities of applied sciences in the 5,000 - 15,000 student category.

 Partner universities

 The Regensburg University of Applied Sciences currently has more than 200 international university contacts with universities and colleges on all continents.